arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 This happens for example after doing pointwise selection on multiple dimensions, but we can also add extra dimensions to our models manually, as shown in TBD.
 For this example, let's use pointwise selection.
-Let's say one of the variables in the posterior represents a [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix), and we want to keep it as is for other post-processing tasks instead of extracting the sub diagonal [triangular matrix](https://en.wikipedia.org/wiki/Triangular_matrix) with no repeated info as a flattened array.
+Let's say one of the variables in the posterior represents a `covariance matrix <https://en.wikipedia.org/wiki/Covariance_matrix>`_ , and we want to keep it as is for other post-processing tasks instead of extracting the sub diagonal `triangular matrix <https://en.wikipedia.org/wiki/Triangular_matrix)>`_ with no repeated info as a flattened array.
 Or any other pointwise selection.

 Here is our data: